leegeunhyeok/bxd-docs/content/apis.md

 ### BoxCursorHandler.delete()

-> The `delete()` method of the BoxCursorHandler interface uses [IDBCursor](https://developer.mozilla.org/en-US/docs/Web/API/IDBCursor) and delete a filtered records data from object store.
+> The `delete()` method of the BoxCursorHandler interface deletes filtered records data from object store.

 ```javascript
 Box.find(...).delete();